 Britain’s health secretary says the asymptomatic don’t need tests.
-Many experts say otherwise.
+Critics say that sends a mixed message.

-“If you don’t have symptoms, unless asked specifically to get a test, you’re not eligible for a test,” Hancock said in an interview with the BBC, adding that he had heard reports of “whole schools asking for a test, a demand he said was not appropriate.
+“If you don’t have symptoms, unless asked specifically to get a test, you’re not eligible for a test,” Hancock said in an interview with the BBC, adding that he had heard reports about entire schools asking for tests, a demand that he said was not appropriate.

 “We’ve got to be firmer, I’m afraid, with the rules around eligibility for testing,” he said.
 He did not say to what extent the recommendation was informed by a simple lack of available tests in the country, where people regularly have to travel up to 100 miles to receive swabs — even if they are experiencing symptoms.

-The asymptomatic testing debate is not confined to Britain.
+The asymptomatic-testing debate is not confined to Britain.

-Last month, The U.S. Centers for Disease Control and Prevention, which had once urged everyone to be tested for the virus even if they were not displaying symptoms, changed its policy, saying individuals without symptoms “do not necessarily need a test.”
+Last month, the U.S. Centers for Disease Control and Prevention, which had once urged everyone to be tested for the virus even if they were not displaying symptoms, changed its policy, saying people without symptoms “do not necessarily need a test.”

-The CDC now advises vulnerable people who believe they have been within six feet of an infected person for at least 15 minutes to seek a test and along with those experiencing symptoms of covid-19.
+The CDC now advises vulnerable people who think they have been within six feet of an infected person for at least 15 minutes to seek a test, along with those experiencing symptoms of the coronavirus.

-On Tuesday, directors at the National Institutes of Health published a blog post, saying that testing “as many people as possible” is the key to helping slow the spread of the virus, CNN reported.
+On Tuesday, directors at the National Institutes of Health published a blog post saying that testing “as many people as possible” is the key to helping slow the spread of the virus, CNN reported.

 Some critics say the British government has sent a mixed message.
-At a news briefing in June, Hancock cited a report from Britain’s Office for National statistics that found an estimated 71 percent of people who tested positive for the infection in Britain did not experience any symptoms.
-At the time, Hancock said the findings were “significant,” and that the true figure could be higher.
+At a news briefing in June, Hancock cited a report from Britain’s Office for National Statistics that found that an estimated 71 percent of people who tested positive for the infection in Britain did not experience any symptoms.
+At the time, Hancock said that the findings were “significant,” and that the true figure could be higher.

 In July, he advised testing “if you have symptoms,” or “if you have any doubt.”

-Hancock’s remarks come as the British government moved to impose a “rule of six,” — a ban gatherings of groups of more than six people, both indoors and outdoors, starting Monday — as officials scramble to slow the spread of the virus and avert a second severe surge in infections.
+Hancock’s remarks come as the British government moves to impose a “rule of six” — a ban on gatherings of groups of more than six people, both indoors and outdoors, starting Monday — in an effort to avert a second severe surge in infections.

 Those found to be ignoring the new measures could face a 100 pound ($130) penalty, a fine that will double if the offense is repeated.
 The law will not apply to workplaces, weddings, funerals or schools.
 Many students returned to the classroom this week.